Venues may be changed by mutual agreement. The Home team should arrange the match.

 For those Clubs with two teams in the same region, the matches between those teams must be played as the first fixture otherwise the result of that game will be void.

-Teams of four playing at a home club with two or more courts shall have a minimum aggregate handicap of 16.
-Teams of three playing at a home club with a single court shall have a minimum aggregate handicap of 12.
+Teams of four playing at a home club with two or more courts shall have a minimum aggregate handicap of 20.
+Teams of three playing at a home club with a single court shall have a minimum aggregate handicap of 15.
+[Comment: To be reviewed at the end of the year.]

-Subject to the application of Rule 2c above, where a player’s handicap changes less than a week before a match, that player and/or team shall remain eligible in accordance with CA Tournament Regulations.
+Subject to the application of Rule 2b above, where a player’s handicap changes less than a week before a match, that player and/or team shall remain eligible in accordance with CA Tournament Regulations.

 Handicap Cards should be handed to opposing Team Captain before the start of play.
 All handicap cards must be up to date and verified correct by the Team Captain, Club handicapper or Official CA Handicapper.
 If a player forgets their card, they should orally declare their handicap, but must provide a copy of the card to the opposing Captain and/or League Manager within 24 hours of the match.
-If a player’s handicap turns out to be lower than that declared on the day, then all illegal games won by that player shall be forfeit to the opponent with a 0-0 hoop score; all illegal games lost by that player remain valid.
+If a player’s handicap turns out to be lower than that declared on the day, and the change would have been material in establishing eligibility for the individual or the team, then all illegal games won by that player shall be forfeit to the opponent with a 0-0 hoop score; all illegal games lost by that player remain valid.
+[Comment: Although all games are level play, entry to the league is handicap-limited for individuals and/or teams.
+Eligibility is set out in rules 2(b) and 2(c) above.]

-The home Team Captain should notify the League Manager of results within 48 hours of a match, and should submit a copy of the completed score-sheet within 5 days ideally, by email (note: the score sheet must show the club names, location, date, full names of all players, handicaps, and all results).
+The home Team Captain should submit to the League Manager a copy of the completed score-sheet within 48 hours.
+[Comment: The score sheet must show the club names, location, date, full names of all players, handicaps, and all results.
+Email is preferred.]

-Matches not played by the cut-off date of 1 September 2016 will be declared void and no points awarded unless a later date has been agreed beforehand by the League Manager.
+Matches not played by the published cut-off date will be declared void and no points awarded unless a later date has been agreed beforehand by the League Manager.
 If a team cancels a match unilaterally less than 5 clear days before a scheduled match, then that team forfeits its points and the non-offending team shall be awarded the match and 2 points.

-In the case of a tie on points between two or more teams in an Area Group, then the winner will be determined by: who beat whom; then if still undecided, by the game difference in all matches; then by net hoops in all matches; and, then by other means determined by the Manager.
+In the case of a tie on points between two or more teams in an Area Group, then the winner will be determined by net hoops in all matches; and, then by other means determined by the Manager.

 Disputes: In the event of a dispute, the League Manager’s decision shall be final.